KenT2/pipresents/README.md

 Download Pi Presents
 --------------------

+Pi Presents MUST be run from the LXDE desktop.
 From a terminal window open in your home directory type:

          wget https://github.com/KenT2/pipresents/tarball/master -O - | tar xz